by Ron Kurtus (revised 17 August 2018)

 Probably the most common type of competition is when individuals compete against each other.
-Individual competition may be classified as performance, head-to-head, or predatory competitions.
+Types of individual competitions may be classified as performance, head-to-head, or predatory competitions.

-> Questions you may have include:
+Questions you may have include:

 - What can happen in a predatory attack?

 This lesson will answer those questions.